-Driving Tour of San Juan Island
+Scenic Byway Tour of San Juan Island

-You'll disembark the ferry at the Town of Friday Harbor, a walkable, historic seaport, and the only incorporated town in the San Juan Islands.
+On San Juan Island, you'll disembark the ferry at the Town of Friday Harbor, a walkable, historic seaport, and the only incorporated town in the San Juan Islands.
 Friday Harbor is filled with water-view restaurants, boutiques, bookstores, galleries and museums.

 Enjoy the waterfront walk down to the Port of Friday Harbor, appreciating the Coast Salish "Portals of Welcome" house posts and the many visiting yachts and boats from around the world.
 Whale watch excursions and sea kayak tours depart from the port seasonally; island shuttle bus tours depart from next to the ferry lanes seasonally.
 Friday Harbor was chosen as one of the 2008 Dozen Distinctive Destinations by the National Trust for Historic Preservation and celebrated its Centennial in 2009.
 (Gas stations are mostly located in town, so be sure to fill up before you continue around the island.
 There is another gas station at Roche Harbor.)